 Sales inducement assets and unearned revenue liabilities for services to be provided in future periods associated with universal life-type contracts are not likely to change as a result of retrospective application.
 So unless estimated gross profits (EGPs) are changed, which is unlikely, there would probably not be an impact to these items.
+EGPs are discussed further in question 10 below.
 However, depending on the facts and circumstances, unearned revenue liabilities established for origination fees in excess of non-deferrable acquisition costs may change as a result of retrospective application.